Melos requires a few one-off steps to be completed before you can start using it.

 Once installed & setup, Melos needs to be bootstrapped.
 Bootstrapping has 2 primary roles:

 In normal projects, packages can be linked by providing a

 projects however presents a problem at scale.
 Packages cannot be published with a locally defined path, meaning

-once you're ready to publish your packages you'll need to manually update all of the packages
+once you're ready to publish your packages you'll need to manually update all the packages

 with the versions.
 If your packages are also tightly coupled (dependencies of each other), you'll also have to manually

 check which versions should be updated.
-Even with a small number of packages this can become a long and error-prone task.
+Even with a few packages this can become a long and error-prone task.

 Melos solves this problem by overriding local files which the Dart analyzer uses to read packages from.
 If a local package